SharzyL/pastebin-worker/README.md

 5. **Expire** your paste after a period of time
 6. **Syntax highlighting** powered by PrismJS
 7. Display **markdown** file as HTML
-8. Customizable 302 redirection
+8. Used as a URL shortener
-9. Specify mimetype
+9. Customize returned mimetype

 ## Usage

 1. You can post, update, delete your paste directly on the website (such as [shz.al](https://shz.al)).

 2. It also provides a convenient HTTP API to use.
 See [API reference](doc/api.md) for details.
-You can easily call API via command line (using `curl` or anything else).
+You can easily call API via command line (using `curl` or similar tools).

-3. [pb](/scripts) is bash script to make it easier to use on command line.
+3. [pb](/scripts) is a bash script to make it easier to use on command line.

 ## Limitations

 1. If deployed on Cloudflare Worker free-tier plan, the service allows at most 100,000 reads and 1000 writes, 1000 deletes per day.
-2. Due to the size limit of Cloudflare KV storage, the size of each paste should be smaller than 25 MB.
+2. Due to the size limit of Cloudflare KV storage, the size of each paste is bounded under 25 MB.

 ## Deploy